near/docs/docs/2.develop/3.contracts/storage.md

 ### Vector

-Implements an [vector/array](https://en.wikipedia.org/wiki/Array_data_structure) which persists in the contract's storage.
+Implements a [vector/array](https://en.wikipedia.org/wiki/Array_data_structure) which persists in the contract's storage.
 Please refer to the RUST and AS SDK's for a full reference on their interfaces.

 <Tabs className="language-tabs">
   <TabItem value="as" label="🚀 - AssemblyScript">